o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/docs/scene_creation.md

 For best visual results it is advised to do following things:

 - The `WarehouseScene` prefab is equipped with all the necessary lights.
-Any global or environmental lightning may interfere with internal lights.
+Any global or environmental lighting may interfere with internal lights.
 In particular, if you are creating the scene from scratch using the default O3DE template, you should consider removing all child entities of the `Atom Default Environment/` except for the camera.
 - In the Tips section of the [Warehouse Assets Gem documentation](../../../Gems/WarehouseAssets/README.md) you'll find a description of the camera configuration which will help achieve better visual results.

-> Note: the ROS2 Fleet Template already contains a scene with the `WarehouseScene.prefab` and fully configured camera.
+> Note: the ROS 2 Fleet Template already contains a scene with the `WarehouseScene.prefab` and fully configured camera.

 ## Modifying the warehouse scene